ChristianGroentved/TIL/GCP/cloud-run-access-only-internal-network.md

-# Access Cloud Run Service only when connected to internal network
+# Access Cloud Run Service only when connected to the internal network

-At the time of writing basically everything needs to be in the same region.
+At the time of writing everything needs to be in the same region.

 ## Assumptions
 - Use a shared VPC
-- A subnet for the project has been setup
+- A subnet for the project has been set

-In order to connect properly you need a **proxy-only subnet** which can be used for all internal load balancers in a given region
+To connect properly you need a **proxy-only subnet** that can be used for all internal load balancers in a given region

 ```shell
 gcloud compute networks subnets create proxy-only-subnet-es-prod \